“The leading housing law chambers for tenants – the individuals here are always pushing the boundaries” – Chambers Bar Guide (Band 1)

 The Work We Do

 Housing law cases can and often do also raise aspects of immigration, family law, welfare benefits, disability, and criminal law.
 We pride ourselves on our cross-over expertise and as part of a multi-disciplinary set are extremely well placed to advise on these other issues related to housing.
-The team advises on the full range of accommodation and support issues concerning migrant welfare and asylum support.
+Our housing law barristers advise on the full range of accommodation and support issues concerning migrant welfare and asylum support.
 We are able to offer a complete service in social services, homelessness and connected Children Act matters.
 Thanks to our fluid and cross-disciplinary approach, we can draw on the wisdom and experience of our colleagues in Chambers who specialise in these areas.

 What others say